Joe is an online weight loss coach and qualified personal trainer of 15 years who helps busy, professional men and women lose fat and build muscle.

 When you diet, you’ll go through a process of ‘adaptive thermogenesis’’, i.e. a reduction in metabolic rate as calories come down.

 As this meta analysis finds;

 Adaptive thermogenesis may help to partially explain the increasing difficulty experienced when weight loss plateaus despite low caloric intake”Trexler at al, 2014

-This essentially means that your body will reduce the amount of calories it uses on a daily basis, as your body weight comes down, meaning you have to keep lowering calories if you want to lose more weight.
+This essentially means that your body will reduce the number of calories it uses on a daily basis, as your body weight comes down, meaning you have to keep lowering calories if you want to lose more weight.